 However, the Finance Minister of Thailand is considering amending the current laws to allow foreigners to buy land under the 50-year leasehold structure (published by Bangkok Post in March 2017).
 If this happens, we can expect another property boom with this change in ownership in Thailand.

 Many developers are now offering this innovative approach to provide leaseholders with additional security and a greater degree of control over their own lease renewals.
 The developer sets up a Thai company that owns the land on which the estate sits and each owner of the estate is given an equal share of this Thai company.
 With a leasehold with a share of the freehold structure, in addition to legal registration of the initial 30-year lease, purchasers also become part owners of the freehold, which grants control over lease renewals.
 This is commonly used by off-plan developers marketing to foreigners.

 Thai Private Limited Company

 Current Thai law does not allow foreigners to own a direct freehold interest in land, so using a Thai private limited company has, therefore, become an “accepted method” for buying and holding freehold property in Thailand.

 In order to be considered a Thai company, at least 51% of the company shares must be Thai owned and at least three shareholders are required to register a Thai company.
 The Thai shareholders might own more of a company than the foreigner by having a majority of the registered share capital, but the foreigner controls the company through voting rights according to different classes of shares.

 Many safeguards can be put in place to protect the foreign shareholders and local qualified accounting and the legal firms can be engaged to help with this process.
-It should be noted that whether you are buying property in Koh Samui, Phuket or Krabi, the underlying legal principles are the same.
+It should be noted that whether you are buying a property in Koh Samui, Phuket or Krabi, the underlying legal principles are the same regarding ownership in Thailand.